mounikamanthena/AZC07-Project-Files/README.md

 # AZC07 WorkWise

-NOTE: WIP, feel free to add more info below!
+NOTE: WIP, feel free to add more info!

-Welcome to Work Wise, your ultimate resource for interview preparation!
+Welcome to WorkWise, your ultimate resource for interview preparation!
 This is an interface with built in prompts and functions that uses the OpenAI API to:
 - generate interview questions from a job title
 - summarise large paragraphs of text into a keyword summary
 - allow for the download of conversation history